John Swinney: Resignation

-After the results of the 2004 European Parliament election, senior figures within the SNP began privately briefing against Swinney.
+Following the results of the 2004 European Parliament election, senior figures within the SNP began privately briefing against Swinney.
 Gil Paterson, a former MSP for Central Scotland, was the first to call for Swinney's departure, with Michael Russell, a former potential campaign manager for Swinney calling for a change in approach from the SNP.
 Members of the SNP shadow cabinet began privately discussing removing Swinney from the leadership, and Alex Salmond advised Swinney to resign in exchange for senior party figures not calling openly for his resignation.
 On 22 June 2004, Swinney resigned as leader of the Scottish National Party, triggering a leadership contest.
-He was succeed by Alex Salmond after winning more than 75% of votes against Roseanna Cunningham and Michael Russell on a joint leadership ticket with Nicola Sturgeon.
+He was succeeded by Alex Salmond after winning more than 75% of votes against Roseanna Cunningham and Michael Russell on a joint leadership ticket with Nicola Sturgeon.

-SNP in opposition (2004–2007)
+Backbench MSP (2004–2007)

 From 2004 until the 2007 Scottish Parliament election, Swinney sat on the SNP's opposition backbenches.
 He served as a convener on the Parliament's European and External Relations Committee from 2004 to 2005 and deputy convener on the Finance Committee from 2005 to 2007.
 Swinney was a substitute member of the Audit Committee from 2004 to 2007.
 In September 2005, Swinney was made Shadow Minister for Finance.